 For my trip to the bottom this past Thanksgiving, the majority of our time outside was going to be spent hiking during the day with temps in 60s and 70s.
 It did get cold at night, but we would have limited exposure to those temps since we would be mostly indoors at that time.
 With that in mind, here’s what I brought on my trip (and not everything went down to the bottom,either):

 - 1 long sleeve running shirt.
 I love the Nike Element long sleeve half-zip shirts, they are awesome in all kinds of temps and they have UPF protection.

 - 1 wool technical long sleeve that I ended up not using.
-I like Helly Hansen for my wool base layers; specifically, the Helly Hansen Warm Freeze long-sleeve half zip.
+I like Helly Hansen for my wool base layers; specifically, this Helly Hansen long-sleeve half zip.
 Do you notice I have a thing for half-zip shirts? 🙂 Keep in mind these are designed to fit snug against you – if you don’t like that, size up.

 - 1 light wind/rain jacket.
 I have the Marmot Precip Rain jacket, pictured below.
 This worked well for me with just a short sleeve underneath but I tend to get warm fast when I am exercising.
 By the way, the matching purple sunglasses are Goodr (the color I’m wearing is called Gardening with a Kraken).
 Purple and teal are competing for my favorite color, can you tell? 🙂 My friends, both of whom get cold more easily, were jacket twins with their Patagonia puff jackets and they both wore long sleeves underneath.

 - 1 thicker jacket in case we went out star gazing at night when it would have been in the 30s on the rim.
 I love this REI jacket because the sleeves come off and it turns into a vest; unfortunately it’s no longer available but look for something similar.
 I didn’t bring this to the bottom either.